cksystemsteaching/selfie/grader/HOWTO.md

 1. Change directory to the root directory of your selfie installation.
 2. Invoke the autograder without any command line options: `./grader/self.py`
-3. The autograder responds with its command line options and the list of supported assignments.

-If the autograder does not respond, your version of python is probably outdated.
-Make sure you have at least version 3 of python.
+The autograder responds with its command line options and the list of supported assignments.
+If it does not respond, your version of python is probably outdated.
+Make sure you have at least Python 3.

 ### For Students

 Whenever you changed selfie code you can check if selfie still self-compiles:

+1. Change directory to the root directory of your selfie installation.
-1. Invoke the autograder with the `self-compile` assignment: `./grader/self.py self-compile`
+2. Invoke the autograder with the `self-compile` assignment: `./grader/self.py self-compile`

-2. Selfie still self-compiles if the autograder responds with grade 2.
+Selfie still self-compiles if the autograder responds with grade 2.
 In order to find out about all other assignments supported by the autograder browse the [assignments](assignments).

 ### For Teachers

 The autograder supports bulk grading of an `<assignment>` as follows:

+1. Change directory to the root directory of your selfie installation.
-1. Prepare a text file `commit-links.txt` that contains GitHub commit links to which you have read access, one per line and student.
+2. Create a text file `commit-links.txt` that contains GitHub commit links to which you have read access, one per line and student.
-2. Create an empty directory `student-repos`.
+3. Create an empty directory `student-repos`.
-3. Invoke the autograder in bulk mode: `./grader/self.py -b commit-links.txt -d student-repos <assignment>`
+4. Invoke the autograder in bulk mode: `./grader/self.py -b commit-links.txt -d student-repos <assignment>`

 The autograder clones, for each commit link in `commit-links.txt`, the corresponding repository from GitHub into `student-repos`, grades it for the given `<assignment>`, and reports the grade as well as details on which part of the assignment passes and which does not for each commit link.
 To suppress the details and just see the grades use `option -q`.